TheMojoMan/Xiaomi-Nabu/README.md

  - Open a terminal window.
  - Install adb and fastboot: `sudo apt install adb android-sdk-platform-tools`.
 On Windows or Mac: [download here](https://developer.android.com/tools/releases/platform-tools).
  - First you need to shrink the "userdata" partition of your internal drive of the Xiaomi Pad 5 and create two additional partitons named "esp" and "linux" (without quotes).
 There are several ways to do it.
 You can e.g. follow this guide [here](https://xdaforums.com/t/resize-internal-storage-on-xiaomi-pad-5-nabu-and-install-another-images.4642670/).
- - Next, download the root image file for Ubuntu and the bootloader.
-You can find it in the Ubuntu folder [here](https://mega.nz/folder/CVMGEAiB#7oazR3wpkKdAH2eZChtRTg).
+ - Next, download the root image file for Ubuntu 25.04 and the bootloader.
+You can find it in the Ubuntu 25.04 folder [here](https://mega.nz/folder/CVMGEAiB#7oazR3wpkKdAH2eZChtRTg).
+Enter the folder "2025.04.03-Ubuntu 25.04 (Plucky Puffin)".
  - Decompress the file ubuntu-plucky.img.xz: `xz -d ubuntu-plucky.img.xz`.
 On Windows: Install a suitable app that can decompress .xz files.
  - Enter fastboot (`adb reboot bootloader` or power-on tablet while volume-down key being pressed).
  - Check the active slot: `fastboot getvar current-slot`